 firstname.lastname@example.org | 01484 478267

-I am Professor of Youth and Policy and Director of Research for the School of Education and Professional Development at the University of Huddersfield, where I have worked since 1999.
+I am Professor of Youth and Policy and Associate Dean (Research) in the School of Education and Professional Development at the University of Huddersfield, where I have worked since 1999.

 I am a professionally qualified youth and community worker.
-Prior to joining the University, I worked as a regional manager for a national voluntary youth work organisation and as a regional youth policy and campaigns officer for the government’s Commission for Racial Equality.
-Since joining the School of Education and Professional Development, I have contributed to sociology and social policy teaching at both undergraduate and postgraduate levels, to the professional development of our Youth and Community Work students, to PGR supervision and have been actively involved in research.
+Prior to joining the University of Huddersfield, I worked as a regional manager for a national voluntary youth work organisation and as a regional youth policy and campaigns officer for the UK government’s Commission for Racial Equality.
+Since joining the University of Huddersfield, I have contributed to sociology and social policy teaching at both undergraduate and postgraduate levels, to the professional development of our Youth and Community Work students, to PGR supervision and have been actively involved in research.
 My research focuses mainly on state policies around young people and multiculturalism, racism, community cohesion, and the prevention of extremism, and particularly on how ground-level policy-makers and practitioners mediate and enact such state policy agendas.

-I have developed my research through a number of past and present funded projects created in collaboration with local government bodies in the north of England, with the research findings creating impact by influencing national and regional policy and practice.
-Currently, I am Joint Principal Investigator (PI) (with Prof. Michele Grossman of Victoria University, Australia) of the CREST-funded ‘Community Reporting Thresholds’ project which investigates the barriers young adults face in sharing concerns about someone close to them becoming involved in extremism.
-I am also currently a Co-Investigator (with Dr. Joel Busher, Coventry and Tufyal Choudhury, Durham) on a project investigating the implementation of the Prevent legal duty in English schools and colleges.
+I have developed my research through a number of past and present funded projects (many created in collaboration with local government bodies in the north of England), with the research findings creating impact by influencing regional, national and international policy and practice, particularly around the prevention of violent extremism.
+Recently, I have been Joint Principal Investigator (PI) (with Prof. Michele Grossman of Deakin University, Australia) of the CREST-funded ‘Community Reporting Thresholds’ project (2016/17) which investigated the barriers community members, especially young adults, face in sharing concerns about someone close to them becoming involved in violent extremism.
+I was also a Co-Investigator (with Dr. Joel Busher, Coventry and Tufyal Choudhury, Durham) on our high-profile research project that investigated the implementation of the Prevent legal duty in English schools and colleges (2016/17).

-Previously, I was PI on an action research project around implementation of community cohesion policies in Kirklees, West Yorkshire and co-PI on a mixed methods investigation of attitudes and dispositions within mainly white, marginalised communities in both Kirklees and Calderdale.
-I have previously been PI on a Prevent-funded action research project into young people’s feelings about ‘identity’, cohesion and segregation in Rochdale, Greater Manchester and on an evaluation of the first year of Prevent activity in Kirklees, West Yorkshire.
+Previously, I was PI on an action research project around implementation of community cohesion policies in Kirklees, West Yorkshire and co-PI on a mixed methods investigation of attitudes and dispositions within mainly white, marginalised communities in both Kirklees and neighbouring Calderdale.
+I have also previously been PI on a Prevent-funded action research project into young people’s feelings about ‘identity’, cohesion and segregation in Rochdale, Greater Manchester and on an evaluation of the first year of Prevent activity in Kirklees, West Yorkshire.
+The REF 2014 Impact Case Study based on all this work was judged to be ‘outstanding’.

-Currently, I am Joint Principal Investigator (PI) (with Prof. Michele Grossman of Victoria University, Australia) of the CREST-funded ‘Community Reporting Thresholds’ project which investigates the barriers young adults face in sharing concerns about someone close to them becoming involved in extremism.
-I am also currently a Co-Investigator (with Dr. Joel Busher, Coventry and Tufyal Choudhury, Durham) on a project investigating the implementation of the Prevent legal duty in English schools and colleges.
+Recently, I have been Joint Principal Investigator (PI) (with Prof. Michele Grossman of Deakin University, Australia) of the CREST-funded ‘Community Reporting Thresholds’ project which investigated the barriers community members, especially young adults, face in sharing concerns about someone close to them becoming involved in violent extremism.
+I was also a Co-Investigator (with Dr. Joel Busher, Coventry and Tufyal Choudhury, Durham) on our high-profile research project that investigated the implementation of the Prevent legal duty in English schools and colleges.

-I was recently PI on a local authority-funded action research project around community perceptions of community cohesion and of the impacts of policy work around cohesion in Kirklees, West Yorkshire.
-This work involved key front-line staff, supported by myself and my colleague Professor Pete Sanderson, carrying out qualitative research activity during their normal work operation into feelings and perceptions within local communities, an exercise that was carried out at regular intervals over an 18 month period.
+I was recently PI on a local authority-funded evaluation of innovative Prevent practice (2016/17).
+This was the latest research collaboration with Kirklees local authority, building on previous around marginalised white communities (2013/15) and an action research project around community perceptions of community cohesion and of the impacts of policy work around cohesion in Kirklees, West Yorkshire.
+This latter work involved key front-line staff, supported by myself and my colleague Professor Pete Sanderson, carrying out qualitative research activity during their normal work operation into feelings and perceptions within local communities, an exercise that was carried out at regular intervals over an 18 month period.
 (2013/15).

 I was also Joint PI (with Dr. Joel Busher, then-School of Human and Health Sciences, Huddersfield) on a project funded by Kirklees and Calderdale local authorities that investigated feelings and dispositions towards ethnic diversity and community in mainly white, marginalised areas.
-This was a mixed methods project, involving household surveys, focus group discussions and key informant interviews and the findings will soon appear in ‘Sociology’ journal (2013/14).
+This was a mixed methods project, involving household surveys, focus group discussions and key informant interviews, with an article analysing some of the key data appearing in ‘Sociology’ journal in late 2017.

 I also worked with Professor Ted Cantle (ICOCO) to provide funded consultancy to and advocacy for The Think Project, a South Wales-based anti-extremism educational project that targets their work particularly at young people vulnerable to far-right racist ideologies and organisations that promote it (2013/15).